Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 - interact with endpoints provided by Zilliqa
 - host an endpoint within your infrastructure

 These endpoints are known as Seed Node in Zilliqa network.
-They store the full histocial infornmation about Zilliqa broadcast and forward transactions into the network.
+They store the full historical information about Zilliqa broadcast and forward transactions into the network.

-This section will walks you through the basic steps needed to get up and running.
+This section will walk you through the basic steps needed to get up and running.

 ## IP whitelisting

-As seed nodes do not draw data directly from lookup or shard nodes, it is necessary for exchanges to be whitelisted by Zilliqa in order to receive data broadcasts about the blockchain and its state.
+As seed nodes do not draw data directly from lookup or shard nodes,exchanges must be whitelisted by Zilliqa to receive data broadcasts about the blockchain and its state.
 This requires a static, public IP address with minimally two open ports (inbound and outbound) at which it can be reached.

 > Whitelisting of seed node is currently granted based on a need-by basis.
 The Zilliqa core team will assess each request before whitelisting.

 ## Minimum Hardware Requirements
 - x64 Linux operating system (e.g Ubuntu 16.04.05)
-- Recent dual-core processor @ 2.2 GHZ.
+- Recent dual-core processor @ 2.2 GHz.
 Examples:
    - Intel Core i5 or i7 (Skylake)
    - Intel Xeon (Skylake)
 - 8GB DRR3 RAM or higher